devcodepush/js-calculator-toturial/README.md

 If you have 1000 buttons instead of 16, it would not be practical to create them manually in HTML.
 In this case, we use JavaScript to generate the buttons dynamically by using a loop method in JavaScript to create and append the buttons to the DOM

+* What should we do after creating basic HTML structures?

+###### Adding some styles to the CSS file with this guideline:

+- Use a CSS preprocessor like Sass to create more readable and reusable styles
+- Follow a naming convention: Using a BEM (Block Element Modifier) or SMACSS (Scalable and Modular Architecture for CSS)
+- Use a CSS framework: Bootstrap or Materialize to speed up the development
+- Use a CSS reset:  Normalize.css or Reset.css to ensure that the styles are consistent across different browsers
+- Use a CSS linter:like Stylelint to ensure that the code is free of errors